 Hi friends hope your week is good.
 So, on the blog today, I feature Rose Ntong’ondu, a wife and mother of two is a well-established professional makeup artist and trainer under the brand name ‘Makeup by Rose’.
 She uses both her Make up by Rose and Urembo Club outfits as empowerment tools for women through mentoring upcoming makeup artists, offering advice, training and facilitation networking opportunities.

 Today, Rose has a word of caution for all upcoming makeup artists (also known as MUAs).
 I also believe the rest of us can benefit from her experience.
-She shared the narrative below about an incident that happened to her one time.
+She talks about what happened to her one time in her line of work.
 Read and share with your friends who are makeup artists or other ladies who seem interested in pursuing this line -including our daughters, nieces, cousins, neighbors etc.

 A makeup artist can either operate from a physical location (few do that) or run a mobile business where you go on location where the clients need you, or both.
 Most makeup artists are women (easy target)!